-- 1. Check your herd ideally at least once a month. - Choose a time and a place which will allow you to observe cows, ideally on a hard (i.e. concrete), non-slip surface.
-Monitor each cow individually allowing them to make between 6-10 uninterrupted strides.
-Watch the cow from the side and the rear, and if possible ensure the cow turns a corner as part of her test. - 3.
-Record the identities of cows scoring 2 or 3 and schedule treatment within 48 hours for score 2 cows and without delay for score 3 cows.
-Check regularly to ensure treatment is working. - 4.
-Keep a tally of cows that are score 0 and 1. - 5.
-If you are uncertain about the exact score of a cow, make repeat observations.
+- 1 Check your herd, ideally at least once a month. - 2 Choose a time and a place that will allow you to observe cows, ideally, on a hard, non-slip surface (e.g. concrete).
+Monitor each cow individually, allowing them to make 6-10 uninterrupted strides.
+Watch the cow from the side and the rear and, if possible, ensure the cow turns a corner as part of her test. - 3 Record the identities of cows scoring 2 or 3 and schedule treatment with regular checks to ensure treatment is working. - 4 Keep a tally of cows that score 0 and 1. - 5 If you are uncertain about a cow's exact score, make repeat observations.
 If you are still unsure, examine her feet.